 Mata’s motto is to engage in intentional, slow and responsible clothing.
 A Fair Trade federation member, the brand is an advocate of gender-equality and favors people over profits.
 That is why we love this brand.
 Moreover, they use handlooms instead of commercially knit fabrics and the effort shows!

 Among sustainable fashion picks, Mata is pretty light on the pocket too.
-For timeless pieces that can last you long if you take great care of them, you can check out their new Spring collection to look your freshest and earthiest best!
+For timeless pieces that can last you long if you take great care of them, you can check out their Spring collection for a fresh fit!

 Capsule wardrobe enthusiasts alert!
 VETTA offers customers the option to create their own 5-piece capsule wardrobe.
 However, they also sell stand-alone items on a budget.
 Select your pick from their range of classic essentials, new arrivals and their best selling T-shirt dresses, sweaters and more.